 Gift giving can be difficult.
 With the holidays fast approaching, many professionals are wondering what presents to give their business contacts – and what not to give.

 It's the thought that counts with gift giving, but some presents prompt the question, "What were they thinking?"
-The Creative Group recently asked more than 400 advertising and marketing executives to describe the most creative or memorable gift they or a colleague have received from a client or business associate.
+The Creative Group asked more than 400 advertising and marketing executives to describe the most creative or memorable gift they or a colleague have received from a client or business associate.

 Here are some of their responses: